XXGdragonXX/Time-series-forecasting/README.md

 3. Extract the table as a csv or if you can create a connnector and directly connect , thats even better

 STEP 3
+1. Calculate the Moving average based on the last 3 months sale .
+We are using weighted moving average intialising the weights.
+2. Use Gradient descent with loss function to to find the best weights and calculate the next month forecast